 How is the curb appeal of your house?
 This is the FIRST impression a potential buyer will have of your house.
 When they pull up in front, what do they see?

-How is the entry way to the home or the porch?
+How is the entryway to the home or the porch?
 If there is space, consider adding a small bench and side table with a flowering plant, or a couple of chairs to create an inviting feel.

 Be sure to clean the exterior of the house, and power wash is a great way to do it.
-You can also power wash decks, balconies and walk ways.
+You can also power wash decks, balconies, and walkways.
 If the exterior paint needs touching up, then be sure to paint it so that it looks fresh.

 5. Create Open Space

 Consider your furnishings in the home.
 Is it too big or bulky, is it worn out?
-Consider having fewer pieces of furnishings which create a conversation area so that people can imagine themselves in the area.
+Consider having fewer pieces of furnishings that create a conversation area so that people can imagine themselves in the area.

 Another benefit of having open space is that the home will feel larger, and will have a better flow.
 Additionally, the open space will allow for better photographs which is truly the first place that a potential buyer will see the home.
 Living a minimal lifestyle will also help to create more open space.